What is testicular torsion?

 Testicular torsion is a twisting of the testicles and the spermatic cord (the structure extending from the groin to the testicles that contains nerves, ducts, and blood vessels).
 The torsion causes decreased blood flow to the testicles, essentially strangling them of oxygen and nutrients.
 This is a painful problem that usually occurs in boys age 10 and older.
 While it generally occurs in adolescent boys, it may also occur during fetal development or shortly after a baby is born.

 What causes testicular torsion?

-In pre-adolescent and adolescent boys, torsion occurs primarily from incomplete attachment of the testes within the scrotum.
-This permits the testes to be more movable, allowing them to twist.
+In preadolescent and adolescent boys, torsion occurs primarily from incomplete attachment of the testicles within the scrotum.
+This permits the testicles to be more movable, allowing them to twist.
 Testicular torsion detected in the fetus results when development of the protective sac that surrounds the testicles within the scrotum does not attach to the scrotum internally.

 The cause of testicular torsion is unknown.
 However, some cases have been seen in fathers, sons, and brothers, suggesting a genetic component.

 What are the symptoms of testicular torsion?

 The symptoms of testicular torsion may involve one or both of the testicles.
 The following are the most common symptoms: